dsk90it/recipe-app/README.md

 - NPM
 - 100% Responsive without using any css framework

+# 💾 Database
+ - localStorage

 # 🎉 Features
 - Create, Edit and Delete Recipes
-- Used localStorage to store recipes in your browser for retrieval

 # 💻 How to run locally